It's hard to imagine a destination that pairs better with romance than Napa Valley.

 Spend this morning exploring some of the wineries in the Rutherford area, known for producing wines that have distinct fruit and herb flavors, said to be the result of the so-called "Rutherford dust" found in this former riverbed.
 Inglenook is among the valley's oldest wineries and it is definitely one of its most picturesque ones.
 Director Francis Ford Coppola bought Inglenook in 1975, and he has meticulously restored the property's 19th-century chateau and its formal gardens.
 (Advance reservations for tastings are strongly recommended.)

 After your visit, enjoy a long leisurely lunch at one of Napa's Michelin-starred restaurants.
 The Restaurant at Auberge, on Rutherford Hill Road practically next door to the winery, overlooks the valley below.
-Six-course tasting menus showcase the Mediterranean cooking of Executive Chef Robert Curry whose dishes are perhaps the only thing that could compete with the view from the deck.
+Tasting menus showcase the Mediterranean cooking of Executive Chef Robert Curry whose dishes are perhaps the only thing that could compete with the view from the deck.

 Day 4